 If you want to be more Eco-friendly but just don’t have the time to hassle with the extra laundry requirements of cloth diapering, there are cloth diaper cleaning services available.

 Most services offer different plans to fit your budget and your lifestyle.
-Some even offer the diapers, covers and snaps with your package.
+Some even offer diapers, covers, and snaps with your package.
 For example, the cloth diaper service closest to me has a new mommy package if you just want to try it out for 3 months.
 The cost is about $343.
-They pick up and deliver once per week and provide you with the diapers, 3 diaper covers, a diaper pail and fasteners.
+They pick up and deliver once per week and provide you with diapers, 3 diaper covers, a diaper pail, and fasteners.

 This may seem expensive, but you don’t even have to buy the diapers yourself.
 This can be a great option.
 The bigger the package, the more you end up saving as well.
 Their 6-month package costs around $624.